ADVENTURE & LEADERSHIP GAP YEAR PROGRAM

 - Visit the top cultural and historical attractions in Ireland

-- Volunteer with youth groups and the elderly in a small rural town in the west of Ireland
+- Volunteer with youth groups and on local farms, animal shelters and beach clean ups in a tight knit communities in the west of Ireland

 - Immerse yourself in the culture and everyday life of rural Ireland

 - Learn to surf, kayak along the Wild Atlantic Way, hike Ireland’s beautiful mountains and stand-up paddle along scenic lakes.

 Dates for Upcoming Programs

 Adventure & Leadership Fall 17' Program – Arrive in Ireland on the 10th September.
 Course dates: Monday, September 11th - Dec 1st 2017